InteractivePlus/EasyCrossPlatform_src/README.md

 [MariaDB](https://mariadb.com/downloads/mariadb-tx/connector) - MySQL / MariaDB Connector Lib.
 [LibCurl](https://curl.haxx.se/) - EasyCrossPlatform Request Lib built based on it.
 [JSONCPP](https://github.com/henshao/jsoncpp) - A quicker version of JSONCPP, a JSON parser, EasyCrossPlatform JSON class completely built based on it.
+[mbedtls](https://github.com/ARMmbed/mbedtls) - A encryption and TLS/SSL lib for building TLS-connected sockets.
+[evt-tls](https://github.com/deleisha/evt-tls) - A wrapper for libuv using mbedtls/openssl.
 ## Why not GUI?
 GUI requires too much dependencies, and we are considering using "mygui".
 However, the OpenGL environment in each machine can be different, and if you want to use a GUI Lib, we recommend MyGUI with OpenGL2.0 Implemention
 ## Develop Theory